How to Contact Transportation & Special Projects

 About the Transportation & Special Projects Division

-The Transportation and Special Projects Division consists of engineers and support staff managing the development of transportation infrastructure projects and large park capital projects.
-The Division handles maintenance of the transportation infrastructure that is beyond the scope of the Bureau of Highways.
-Examples of specific work would include the rehabilitation of existing bridges, widening of existing roadways, installation of storm drains in flood-prone areas, implementation of the County's Master Plan for sidewalk installation and construction of new parks.
+The Transportation and Special Projects Division consists of professional engineers and support staff managing the design and development of various infrastructure (storm drain, roads and bridges) as well as large park capital projects under the County's CIP program.
+The Division is responsible for many of the transportation infrastructure needs that are beyond the scope of the Bureau of Highways.
+Examples of specific work would include the replacement/rehabilitation of existing bridges, widening of existing roadways, installation of storm drains and storm water management in flood-prone areas and implementation of the County's WalkHoward Plan for sidewalk installation.

 The Division, along with the Development Engineering Division of the Department of Planning and Zoning, is responsible for the development of the Howard County road, bridge, and storm drain system design standards as established in the Howard County Design Manual Volumes I and III.

-The Division is also an active member of the design team for many State Highway Administration (SHA) projects within Howard County.
+The Transportation and Special Projects Division is also an active member of the design team for many State Highway Administration (SHA) projects within Howard County.

-Community meeting held on 7/31/2019 at Worthington Elementary School to discuss concepts developed for the Hale Haven and Garrian Orchards communities.
+A community meeting was held in late 2019 at Worthington Elementary School to discuss concepts developed for the Hale Haven and Garrian Orchards communities.
 The information presented at the meeting can be found here: Hale Haven power point

-If you have additional questions about this study, feel free to email the Project Manager, Mr. Marshall Davidson.
+If you have additional questions about the project, feel free to email the project manager, Mr. Thomas Auyeung, at [email protected]

 Replacement of the existing bridge over the Hammond Branch of the Little Patuxent River.
 Included in the project is continuous sidewalk construction along both sides of Stephens between Whiskey Bottom Road and Gorman Road.
 Bicycle accommodation along roadway is also included.

 Displays presented at 3/7/2018 public meeting can be found here: